-2. Interview a provider
+2. Find a good provider

-"The number one thing to remember is that the value you get out of your hearing aid is based on the skills and abilities of the hearing health professional," says Sergei Kochkin, an independent consultant to the hearing healthcare industry.
+The value you get out of your hearing aid will hinge on the skills and abilities of your provider so be sure to locate one you trust.
 Audiologists and hearing instrument specialists are both licensed to sell hearing aids, but audiologists hold a master's or doctoral degree in audiology.
-Get referrals from health care professionals.
-The American Speech-Language-Hearing Association and the American Academy of Audiology offer information on how to find a hearing professional
+Get referrals from health care professionals, or contact the American Speech-Language-Hearing Association or the American Academy of Audiology for information on finding a hearing professional.

-4. Have your hearing tested
+4. Get tested